Daimler unit to pay $28.5 million to settle U.S. Clean Air Act claims

 Over the last year, the EPA has scrutinized other diesel engines and in some instances has taken longer than usual to approve new diesel engines.

-In August, Harley-Davidson Inc agreed to pay a $12 million civil fine and stop selling illegal after-market devices that cause its motorcycles to emit too much pollution, the Justice Department said.

-(Reporting by Timothy Ahmann and David Shepardson; Editing by David Alexander and Chris Reese)
+(Reporting by Timothy Ahmann and David Shepardson; Editing by David Alexander, Chris Reese and Bernard Orr)

-WASHINGTON The U.S. Federal Communications Commission will vote on Oct.
-27 on a revised proposed regulation setting rules to safeguard the privacy of broadband users.

-LOUISVILLE, Ky.
-A replacement model of the fire-prone Samsung Note 7 smartphone began smoking inside a U.S. plane on Wednesday, the family that owns it said, prompting fresh investigations by the Consumer Product Safety Commission and the Federal Aviation Administration.